 Whatever it is you want and whatever your core values are, you are never going to reach fulfillment without self-acceptance.

-The reason we deny accepting ourselves as we are is because at some point or many points in our lives, someone has told us we aren’t good enough, we aren’t worthy and who we are is wrong.
+The reason we deny accepting ourselves as we are is because at some point or many points in our lives, someone has told us we weren’t good enough, worthy enough, or simply wrong in some way.

-Accept yourself for who you are, worts and all.
-You don’t have to change the world to be important or special.
-But by embracing who you are and accepting yourself, you can change somebody’s world.
+Accept yourself for who you are.
+You don’t have to change the world to be important or special, but by embracing who you are and accepting yourself, you can change somebody’s world.

-You grow, learn new skills and unlock new possibilities, you level up.
-You are always changing, you grow new core values, your dreams and goals grow and evolve as you do.
+You grow, learn new skills, and unlock new possibilities—in short, you level up.
+You are always changing, you grow new core values, and your dreams and goals grow and evolve as you do.

 But how is this relevant to self-fulfillment?

-Well the thing about fulfillment is, it is the feeling of achieving your hopes, dreams and goals and they are always changing.
-By trying to hold onto your old self’s goals and thinking hitting them will make you feel fulfilled, is just silly.
+The thing about fulfillment is that it’s the feeling of achieving your hopes, dreams, and goals, and they are always changing.
+Holding onto your old self’s goals when you find that something important in your life has shifted won’t get you anywhere.

-You are evolving to become a new person all the time and you can’t feel fulfilled if you are hitting someone else’s dreams, hopes and goals.
-The old you is holding you back, it’s time to let them go and embrace this new ever changing you.
+You are evolving to become a new person all the time, and you can’t feel fulfilled if you are going after someone else’s dreams.
+The old you is holding you back, so it’s time to let them go and embrace this new, ever changing you.

-5. Understand That Fulfillment Comes from Living in the Moment, Not Hitting a Goal or a Task.
+5. Understand That Fulfillment Comes from Living in the Moment

 To be fulfilled, you have to embrace the journey, with all its ups and downs and all its adversity.

-We have this idea that once we hit a goal, buy that house, marry that spouse, that is it, we will feel fulfilled forever.
-But fulfillment is deeply personal, it is a reflection of who you are and who you want to be.
+We have this idea that once we hit a goal, buy that house, or marry that spouse, we will feel fulfilled forever.
+However, self-fulfillment is deeply personal, a reflection of who you are and who you want to be.
 It’s an ongoing process; it can’t be achieved through one event.

-You don’t buy a house, have kids and get a dog and then just go Bam, Fulfilled Forever!
-That is not in human nature, humans are driven to constantly seek better and more.
+You don’t buy a house, have kids, and get a dog and automatically feel fulfilled forever.
+Human nature makes is so that we are driven to constantly seek better and more.
 We are biologically programmed to do so, which means one event or one goal cannot possibly help us create fulfillment.

 Fulfillment has to be a daily process of embracing what you are doing and working towards your dream by offering value in a way that only you can.

-You will always face adversity, but you don’t always have to struggle while you face them.
-You have the opportunity to change your life at any time, change the adversity you are facing or change the way you look at the problem and situation.
+You will always face adversity, but you don’t always have to struggle while you face it.
+You have the opportunity to change your life at any time, change the adversity you are facing, or change the way you look at the problem and situation.